Timothy C. Hain, MD

 The Brother MFC printers are impressive technological feat, and the older ones are built like a battleship.
 I have many different models in my office.

-These printers all share the same general good points and bad points.
+The black/white printers all share the same general good points and bad points.

 Good points -- mostly hardware.

 - Decent sheet feeder.
 This is a very big deal in a business environment.
 The sheet feeder doesn't stop scanning after the first 100 sheets.
+It even works pretty well after someone scans a paperclip or a staple.

 - Fairly cheap for a business environment.
+This is the "IKEA" of printers.

 - Newer models have wireless ports -- it is always good to have a backup.
+That being said, setting up wireless is a huge headache, and best avoided if you can.

-Bad Points -- mostly software
+Bad points about Brother printers-- mostly software

-- Brother didn't quite
+- Brother didn't

 - Brother has many strange printer utilities that load up automatically.
 Most of them are useless.